Implementing a proof assistant

 Samuel Mimram

 This TD will be noted.
-It is quite long, you should finish it at home and hand it back on 15 December 2023 on moodle (or by mail if you do not have access to moodle).
+It is quite long, you should finish it at home and hand it back on Friday 13 December 2024 on moodle or by mail.

 That it is noted does not mean that you cannot ask questions, on the contrary: we want to make sure that you have understood the basic concepts of the first part of the course.
 Your submission should come with a short report (around 5 pages, in English or French) explaining: